-^{} Not included in CCWMP Accounts
+^{} Not included in PCCWM Accounts

-^{} Expenditure is incurred proportionally by all parties within the collaboration in line with the funding transferred to WMROCU
+^{} Expenditure is incurred proportionally by all parties within the collaboration in line with the funding transferred to WMROCU.
+In 2020-21 £22.15m was incurred directly by West Midlands Police.

 POLICE PENSION FUND ACCOUNT

 From 1 April 2006 the funding arrangements for the Police Pension Scheme were changed.
 This is an unfunded scheme, meaning that there are no investment assets built up to meet the pensions liabilities and that cash has to be generated to meet actual pensions payments as they eventually fall due.
 Each year the pension fund is balanced to nil by the transfer of top up grant to/from the Police Fund.